abdalla-alothman/neutraxkb/README.md

  ===============
 This file descirbes NeutraXkbSwitch, along with how to install it and how to use it.

-This release of NeutraXkbSwitch is Version 1.0, released on the ___ of July, 2014.
+This release of NeutraXkbSwitch is Version 1.0, released on July 3, 2014.

 About NeutraXkbSwitch
 --------------------